 1. Select a type of offline app

-1. Partially offline apps are suitable if you will have periods of disconnectivity and connectivity or if you want to use online services in the offline app.
+A partially offline app is a type of offline app built with ArcGIS Maps SDKs for Native Apps that is designed to work where network connectivity is unreliable. are suitable if you will have periods of disconnectivity and connectivity or if you want to use online services in the offline app. - Fully offline apps

-2. Fully offline apps are suitable if you will be disconnected at all times or if your data is too large and impractical to transfer over the network.
+A fully offline app is a type of offline app built with ArcGIS Maps SDKs for Native Apps that is designed to work where network connectivity is entirely absent. are suitable if you will be disconnected at all times or if your data is too large and impractical to transfer over the network.

 2. Prepare a mobile data source